mraak/non_brute_force/README.md

 Symbolic learning in humans difficult in faceless walls, but easier if marked with visual clues.
 Maybe dogs have better path remembering.

-Humans: fear, panic, anger, emotions, agency bias, sense of justice, symbolic representation
+Humans problems: fear, panic, anger, emotions, agency bias, sense of justice, symbolic representation .
 Dogs: no such problems

 # Next live test